zixuanzhang-x/zixuanzhang-x/README.md

 -->

 - 🔭 I’m a Software Engineer at Bloomberg woking on stream processing applications and security platform.
-- 🌱 Web applications and data pipelines interest me the most!
-And I’m currently learning Rust and Kotlin.
+- 🌱 System Programming and Extended Reality interest me the most!
+And I’m currently learning Rust, C#, and Unity.
 - 📫 How to reach me: zixuanzhang.x@gmail.com
 - 🧑‍💻 [Blog](https://zixuanzhang.com) | 🧑‍💼 [LinkedIn](https://www.linkedin.com/in/zixuanzhang-x/)
 - 😄 Pronouns: He/Him/His